plesubc/presentation/html/Markdown/2022-11-22_Data_Integrity.md

 Note:
 Paul

-This is where the CSV and JSON outputs work ease of comparison
+Now here comes the boring technical aside.
+Damge has outputs for both CSV and JSON.
+You may ask why.

-* Both are easily machine readable, so it's very easy to use spreadsheets, R, Python or any other computer utility to compare file names/checksums/record lengths or whatever you need.
+* Both are easily machine readable, so it's very easy to use  R, Python or any other computer utility like a spreadsheet to compare file names/checksums/record lengths or whatever you need.
 * This helps to identify changes and errors
 * Damage can also identify encoding errors which can potentially cause problems between systems
  	* Most commonly, Windows-1252 vs UTF-8
 * This tiny code snippet just shows a python sample checking for duplicates in two JSON dictionaries
+* And, in the case of CSV, some people just like spreadsheets.
 ---

 ## I only use a terminal